gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/src/design.md

 -   There is a centralized event emitter.
 This sets up an action channel for all events and dispatches the events to the registered event handlers.

+For design notes specific to the presentation side of things, see the README in the src/presentation folder.